openstack-archive/four-opens/doc/source/opencommunity.rst

 Getting the current stake-holders input and buy-in is key to the success.
-Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical€”and as a bonus, a bit easier--to have an open discussion and process.
+Typically a mission statement is developed in the early days of the project when there are fewer contributors, which makes it critical and as a bonus, a bit easier--to have an open discussion and process.
 Similarly, changing the mission statement should not be taken lightly, and can be a challenging process as the community grows and there are a broader range of perspectives.
 A good